 But as a result, Perl grew, and grew, and grew.
 It grew in features.
 It grew in portability.
-What was once a little language available on only a couple of Unix systems now has thousands of pages of free online documentation, dozens of books, several mainstream Usenet newsgroups (and a dozen newsgroups and mailing lists outside the mainstream) -with an uncountable number of readers, and implementations on nearly every system in use today-and don't forget this Llama book as well.
+What was once a little language available on only a couple of Unix systems has now grown to have thousands of pages of free online documentation, dozens of books, several mainstream Usenet newsgroups (and a dozen newsgroups and mailing lists outside the mainstream) with an uncountable number of readers, and implementations on nearly every system in use today - and don't forget this Llama book as well.